indravz/Miscellaneous/README.md

+Sure!
+Here’s the updated feedback:

+---

+**Positive Feedback for Sreekanth:**

+Sreekanth is a great peer who manages his resources well and has good business knowledge.
+He is accountable and keeps everyone informed, which helps our teamwork.
+He also asks questions to understand the business better, which helps him give us good requirements.

+**Constructive Feedback for Sreekanth:**

+Sometimes, the requirements I get from Sreekanth are later not needed.
+It would help if we could have a review process to make sure we only focus on the most important requirements.
+This could reduce confusion and help us work better together.

+---

+Let me know if you need any more changes!

 ////////////////////////////////////////////

 Satish is an excellent technical collaborator who consistently demonstrates a deep understanding of engineering practices.
 His ability to effectively execute project requirements is impressive, and he often provides valuable technical insights that help the team optimize processes.